sick-sad-world/react_redux/README.md

-# New project title
+# React-Redux build of Trendolizer client

-> Some simple description
+> Just in tutorial purposes, but who knows

 Matching usual front-end project or require.js single-page-app.
 This is branch for gulp-based ES6 version.